serverlessworkflow/specification/comparisons/comparison-bpmn.md

 BPMN2 defines a graphical notation to specify workflows.
 This notation can then be shared between tooling and organizations.
 The graphical notation is translated into XML which then can be used for execution on runtime engines.

-For this comparison we will compare the Serverless Workflow language with the graphical representation of BPMN2, and not its underlying XML representation.
-The BPMN2 XML is very difficult to understand, quite large for even the smallest workflows, and often times not portable between runtimes.
+For this comparison, we will compare the Serverless Workflow language with the graphical representation of BPMN2, and not its underlying XML representation.
+The BPMN2 XML is very difficult to understand, quite large for even the smallest workflows, and often not portable between runtimes.
 It makes more sense to use its portable graphical notation for comparisons.

 Serverless Workflow is a declarative workflow language, represented with JSON or YAML.
 It currently does not